Double Jeopardy Rules in State and Federal Court

 History of Double Jeopardy

-3. When does jeopardy end?
+- When does jeopardy end?
 Jeopardy ends after a not guilty verdict, after dismissal, after a mistrial, and on appeal after conviction.

 Get Your Legal Questions Answered By Elite Criminal Lawyers

-The defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. have devoted their entire professional career to exclusively working for the protection of people facing criminal charges.
-We feel it is our obligation to protect people from over zealous law enforcement, make sure the rules are followed, and ensure the playing field is fair by providing a strong defense.
+The defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. have devoted their entire professional career to exclusively working to protect people facing criminal charges.
+We feel an obligation to protect people from overzealous law enforcement.
+Our lawyers will make sure the police follow the rules, and we will ensure the playing field is fair by providing a solid defense.
 Our attorneys have a remarkable track record of success in state and federal courts throughout the United States.
-If you have legal issues or questions, do not trust just anyone with the answer, trust the lawyers of LEWIS & DICKSTEIN, P.L.L.C.
+If you have legal issues or questions, do not trust just anyone with the answer; trust the lawyers of LEWIS & DICKSTEIN, P.L.L.C.